Top Reasons Why Your US Visa May Be Denied

 Security & Related Grounds

 Any non-citizen deemed via the Attorney General or a consular official to pose a risk to the security of the US will be deprived of entry.
-If the government believes the applicant is attempting in entering the US for engaging in unlawful actions namely violating the law, trying to conquer the government, or contributing in terrorist activities.
+If the government believes the applicant is attempting to enter the US for engaging in unlawful actions namely violating the law, trying to conquer the government, or contributing to terrorist activities.

 Miscellaneous

-The subsequent groups are also incapable to obtain a visa:
+The subsequent groups are also incapable of obtaining a visa:

-- Individuals entering US with the intention of engaging in polygamy,
+1. Individuals entering the US with the intention of engaging in polygamy,

-- And previous citizens that gave up their citizenship for avoiding paying taxes
+4. And previous citizens that gave up their citizenship to avoid paying taxes

 Ineligibility Waivers

-The INA permits the visa applicants that were denied for a precise reason for requesting a waiver of that cause.
-Should the waiver get approved; the applicant may be capable of obtaining the US visa.
-However, Department of Homeland Security chooses whether to support a waiver for every applicant.
+The INA permits visa applicants who were denied for a precise reason to request a waiver of that cause.
+Should the waiver get approved; the applicant may be capable of obtaining a US visa.
+However, the Department of Homeland Security chooses whether to support a waiver for every applicant.

 When the visa is refused, the applicant will be informed about the reason & whether they can actually apply for a waiver.
 A consular officer also offers instructions on ways of requesting a waiver.
 In general, to get a waiver approved the applicant must meet these conditions:

-- In case of an immigrant visa, an applicant must confirm the waiver pertains to their precise situation.
+4. In the case of an immigrant visa, an applicant must confirm the waiver pertains to their precise situation.

 Reapplying for a US Visa in Case of a Rejection